jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 ## Working with JSON

-One of Enso's strengths is the ability to use a variety of programming languages.
+One of Enso's strengths is the ability to use a variety of programming languages within a project.
 Most functions are written in Enso's native language, but other languages are also used.
 For example, the `Json.parse` method is written principally in JavaScript.
 The returned object is a `JS_Object`, a wrapper around an underlying JavaScript object, which works like any other Enso object.
 For example, the `field_names` method gets all the keys of the object:

 ![JS_Object field_names](js_object_fields.png)

-In this case, the goal is to convert it into a table.
-The `Table.from_objects` function is designed to convert various things into a Table.
-One of the things it can convert is a `JS_Object`:
+In this case, the goal is to convert the JS_Object into a table.
+The `Table.from_objects` function is designed to convert various things into a Table:`:

 ![Table.from_objects](table_from_objects.png)